uw-dims/dims-dashboard/docs/source/using.rst

 ..

-**Remediations are mitigation activities in the system** where the logged in user has IPs that are compromised and need to be remediated.
+**Remediations** are mitigation activities in the system where the logged in user (lparsons in the screenshots) has IPs that are compromised and need to be remediated.
 Currently the system contains one of these
 "Mitigation scenario" activities which was bootstrapped programmatically.

-**Hover over the graph to display data points.** Note the number of mitigated IPs at the most recent data point:
+**Hover over the graph to display data points.** Note the number of mitigated IPs at the most recent data point (the dates may differ than that in the screenshot):

 .. figure:: demo/remediations1.png
    :width: 100%